pawurb/dbg-rb/README.md

 ```

-It appends relevant caller file and line info to the debug output.
+It appends a caller file and line info to the debug output.

 You can use symbols to output local variable names together with their values: